 Because of their large diameter, scleral lenses are more stable and have a wider optic zone than other lenses.
 They offer a more accurate perception of peripheral vision and help minimize glare and sensitivity.

 The large size of the lens protects your eyes from debris, dust, and allergens, providing a perfect solution if you suffer from eye allergies.

 7. Long-Lasting Lenses

 These rigid gas permeable contacts are made of high-quality, durable materials made to last for the long haul.
 Refer to your eye doctor to discuss the right time to replace your lenses.

 Because they're custom fit, the cost of scleral lenses is usually higher than standard contact lenses.
 However, sclerals last up to 2 years, so they're more cost-effective in the long term.
 Your insurance coverage may pay for scleral lenses if you have a corneal disease or other eye condition.

 Ready to Try Sclerals?

-If you’re looking for an eye doctor in Huntington Beach who can assess whether scleral contacts are right for you, look no further than The Pacific Eye Care Scleral Lens Center.
+If you’re looking for an eye doctor in Huntington Beach who can assess whether scleral contacts are right for you, look no further than Pacific Eye Care.
 Whether your contacts are uncomfortable or you have a corneal irregularity that makes wearing regular contacts impossible, we welcome you to contact us today to discuss whether sclera lenses are right for you!